 NFL over under (or game total bets) operate under the same concept as point spread wagers, where you back a team to score or not score a certain number of points.
 The main difference is that, rather than betting on one team over the other, an over under requires betting on both teams to perform in a similar way.
 The oddsmakers set a number for how many total points are expected to be scored in each individual game, which is referred to as the “over under”, and is often listed on betting sheets as “O/U”.
 The bettor is simply required to pick whether the total points in that game will exceed the O/U number – betting the “over” – or whether the teams will combine for fewer points – “the under.”

-For example, if the over-under for a game between Dallas and Miami is 43.5, and you bet the over, you would need the teams to combine for 44 points in order to win your bet.
-So, if Dallas wins 24-20, you also win.
-Conversely, if you took the under and the final score was 17-10, you would be a winner.
+For example, if the over under odds for a Dallas versus Miami game are 43.5, and you bet the over, you would need the teams to combine 44 points in order to win your bet.
+So, if the final score is 24-20, you would win, as you would if you took the under and the final score was 17-10.

 New England Patriots at New York Giants

 The favorite is always listed with the minus sign (-) and the underdog with the plus sign (+).
 This is because the payout for the favorite will always be less than the amount wagered, due to the increased likelihood of this happening.
 In the above example, for every $100 you bet on the under, you would receive $110 for a successful bet.
 If betting the favored over, it would require a wager of $110 in order to win $100.

 How are over under numbers decided?